magoo/AuthTables/README.md

 - Manual intervention from customer support
 - Older logins that have never been abusive

+These are example verifications that simple credential thieves will have significant hurdles or friction to manipulate, allowing you to increase the size of your users known graph.

-This is entirely dependent on your own risk tolerance.
+Additional verifications entirely dependent on your own risk tolerance.
 A bitcoin company, for instance, may require true MFA to add a location, whereas a social website may `/add` a location to the users graph if they've clicked on a link in their email.

 AuthTables assumes that your authentication service assigns as-static-as-possible cookies or identifiers to your users clients, as it uses this to learn new IP addresses your users connect from.

 This allows less friction to the user and greatly reduces the need to prompt for MFA or other out-of-band-verifications.
 It also strongly identifies that a user is compromised by a more localized attack, or ATO of their registration email, allowing for much easier support scenarios to mitigate the user.

+## Detections
+It's entirely possible to limit AuthTables only logging duty with no interference or interaction with the users.
+Via logs, you can discover IP addresses or machine identifiers that are frequently appearing as suspicious logins, surfacing new attacks on your application.

 ## Protocol